-CM 701 Pastoral Theology and Practice (3 credit hours)
+CM 705 Pastoral Theology (3 credit hours)

-An exploration of the many dimensions of pastoral ministry from a biblical standpoint with the goal of equipping students to function effectively as pastoral leaders within the contemporary culture.
-This course covers issues such as planning, scheduling, dealing with the expectations of others, administering the sacraments, performing weddings and funerals, functioning effectively with church staff (paid and volunteer), handling conflict and criticism, avoiding burnout, and other day-to-day aspects of the ministry.
+This course explores the many dimensions of vocational and co-vocational pastoral ministry leading to wise pastoral praxis.
+Students will bring biblical and theological texts to bear on pastoral acts of preaching, pastoral care, baptism, and the Lord's Supper leading to more effective pastoral leadership within the contemporary culture.
+This course will also touch on issues such as planning, scheduling, dealing with the expectations of others, performing weddings and funerals, functioning effectively with church staff (paid and volunteer), handling conflict and criticism, avoiding burnout, and other day-to-day aspects of the ministry.